DibasDauliya/mini-youtube/README.md

 # Getting Started

-Create an YouTube API key and add it in `.env` file as:
+Create an YouTube API key and add it in `.env.local` file as:

 ```
 REACT_APP_YOUTUBE=YOUR_API_KEY